anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.5"></a>
 ## 1.5 How this document works
-Within the framework of the CNTT vision, there are three levels of documents needed to document the components and allow the practical application of the systems.
+Within the framework of the Common Telecom NFVI vision, there are three levels of documents needed to document the components and allow the practical application of the systems.
 They are, as highlighted in **Figure 1-4**:  **Reference Model**, **Reference Architecture**, and **Reference Implementation**.

 <p align="center"><img src="../figures/ch01_scope_doc_types.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 1-4:</b> Scope of CNTT</p>